dmouscher/nomic/rules.md

 A player may choose to manually become Inactive at any time by publicly announcing their intention to do so.
 If a player becomes Inactive during their turn their turn ends immediately, superseding Rule 201.

+## 307
+All players start out with 0 gold.

+All classless players choose exactly one of the eligible classes from the list below as soon as they are able to.
+A player that has already chosen their class can change their class to another class on the list below during their turn for 100 gold.
+Players cannot spend more gold than they have.

+The eligible classes are:
+* Cephalopodracer
+* Extreme Accountant
+* DOG
+* Cowboy
+* Miss Nomic
+* Dancesassin
+* Chaos Mage